SIdR4g/Cybereconn_Tasks/README.md

 # Cybereconn_Tasks
-A collection noteooks based on the tasks completed during Internship
+A collection of notebooks based on the tasks completed during my Internship at Cybereconn

 Co-authored by https://github.com/ph4n7omh4nd5